FAHMEEDP/mal-ed-anemia-biomarkers/README.md

 # MAL-ED Anemia and Nutritional Biomarker Analysis

-R code for the anemia and nutritional biomarker analysis using the MAL-ED (Malnutrition and Enteric Disease) longitudinal cohort dataset.
+R code for the anemia and nutritional biomarker analysis using the MAL-ED longitudinal cohort dataset.
 The script classifies anemia using WHO 2024 age/sex-specific hemoglobin cut-offs, compares these to the previous WHO cut-offs, and analyzes associations between hemoglobin status and iron, vitamin B12, and lead biomarkers across